HL7/phd/input/intro-notes/StructureDefinition-PhdBaseObservation-notes.md

-The fololwing sections give more details on the data elements in a PHDBaseObservation resource.
+The following sections give more details on the data elements in a PHDBaseObservation resource.

 ### Gateway Device extension
 HL7 has defined an extension for the Observation resource to reference a gateway device.
 This extension is used to reference the Device resource representing the Personal Health Gateway (PHG) device.